geodynamics/aspect/cookbooks/composition_passive_particles/doc/composition_passive_particles.md

 the other hand, the amount of diffusion can easily be decreased by mesh refinement.

-The bottom of the figure shows the norm of the "initial position" property at the initial time and at time $t=20$.
+The last two figures show the norm of the "initial position" property at the initial time and at time $t=20$.
 These images therefore show how far from the origin each of the particles shown was at the initial time.

-[1] Particles are enumerated in a way so that first the first processor in a parallel computations numbers all of the particles on its first cell, then its second cell, and so on; then the second processor does the same with particles in the order of the cells it owns; etc. Thus, the "id" shown in
+[^footnote1]: Particles are enumerated in a way so that first the first processor in a parallel computations numbers all of the particles on its first cell, then its second cell, and so on; then the second processor does the same with particles in the order of the cells it owns; etc. Thus, the "id" shown in